Legislation Status Report

 Thu 2/26 1:00 PM

-SB 589 (HB 433)LinkBusiness Regulation - Collection Agencies - Licensure Exemption for Property Managers
+SB 589 (HB 433)LinkBusiness Regulation - Collection Agencies and Property Managers

 Kramer